How to Serve a Party Wall Notice? An Easy-to-Read Guide

 Hand deliver a party wall notice?

 You can hand deliver the Party Wall notice or send in the post.
-However we do not recommend dropping the letter through the letterbox.
+However, we do not recommend dropping the letter through the letterbox.

 Just leaving it on the doorstep or emailing (unless you have prior consent for them to receive over email) does not count as proper service under Section 15 of the Act.

-Should I Use a Surveyor?
+Tip: Should I Use a Surveyor?

 Serving the wrong type of notice or missing key info can:

-- Delay your project
+Delay your project

-- Lead to disputes
+Lead to disputes

-- Invalidate the notice
+Invalidate the notice

 Meon Surveyors offer:

-- Fixed-fee Party Wall Notices
+Fixed-fee Party Wall Notices

-- Expert advice on which works are notifiable
+Expert advice on which works are notifiable

-- Quick turnaround & peace of mind
+Quick turnaround & peace of mind

 Contact us for a competitive quote — we’re happy to help with as little or as much as you need.

-Summary: Quick Checklist
+Summary: A Quick Checklist

-✅ Know which section applies
+Know which section applies

-✅ Include the correct details
+Include the correct details

-✅ Serve it properly
+Serve it properly

-✅ Seek advice if unsure
+Seek advice if unsure

-📞 Need Help?
+Need Some Help?

 At Meon Surveyors, we’ve helped hundreds of owners navigate the Party Wall process.
 Whether you just need a notice or full party wall services we’re here to help — affordably and efficiently.